limoncaitlin/Disaster_Response_Pipeline_Final/README.md

 # Disaster_Response_Pipeline

 ## Description
 This project was completed as a requirement for the Data Science Nanodegree Program from Udacity, in collaboration with Figure Eight.
 The goal of the project was to create a machine learning model that can classify text messages and tweets from a real-life disaster.
 The machine learning model was implemented into a webapp which could predict the category of any text entered into the text box.
+This was my first time using pipeline to create a machine learning model, and it has been an excellent learning opportunity.

 The Project contains 3 components:
 1. An ETL Pipeline to read in csv files, clean and merge the data, and store them in a sql database.
+  - The data come from 2 different csv files, one of which contains the actual text messages, and the other contains the categories that they were assigned.
+The two files had to be merged into a dataframe, and organized by splitting the categories into separate columns for each category, coded as 1 or 0 to indicate whether or not the message fell into that category.
+Duplicates were also dropped.
+The final dataframe was then saved as a table in the sql database.
 2. A machine learning pipeline that trains a model to classify text messages by the category of disaster-aid needed.
+  - The training data is read from the sql database and then the text is tokenized and lemmatized to make it suitable for the machine learning pipeline.
+TFIDF is used to vectorize the message data, and pipeline and GridSearch are used to build the model and select the best parameters.
+The model is then evaluated using a holdout set.
-3. A webapp to show some data visualizations and classify text entered into the text box.
+3. A web app to show some data visualizations and classify text entered into the text box.
+  - The web app allows the user to input text and the text will be classified into the most likely category(ies) based on the machine learning algorithm.

 ## Getting Started
 ### Required Packages